On This Page

 Overview

 The leadership structure assembled for the next phase reflects the commercial priority.
-Yeelen Knegtering, co-founder and former CEO of Klippa, was elevated to Chief AI Officer company-wide — an unusual structural choice that places IDP as the technical core of the AI layer rather than a bolt-on.
+Yeelen Knegtering, co-founder and former CEO of Klippa, was elevated to Chief AI Officer company-wide.
+This is an unusual structural choice that places IDP as the technical core of the AI layer rather than a bolt-on.
 Andy Spence (ex-Accelya, ex-Qlik) joined as Chief Revenue Officer, and Jean Van Vuuren, with 20+ years in ECM and IDP, became VP Sales EMEA.
 The pairing of a global CRO and a dedicated EMEA sales lead signals geographic expansion as the 2026 priority.
 TA Associates led a private equity investment in March 2024 to fund this expansion strategy.

 For buyers evaluating on technical capability rather than platform consolidation, the rebrand announcement provides no comparative benchmark data, pricing tiers, or processing accuracy figures.
 The platform is being assembled; the question is whether the integration is complete.

-Use Cases
+Use cases

-Contract Intelligence
+Contract intelligence

 Organizations use Super Human Search to query contract repositories in natural language: "What are the payment terms on our top five vendor contracts from last year?" or "Does this contract conflict with any other contract we've signed?"
 The platform returns answers with source citations from the enterprise repository, reducing the manual review burden for legal and procurement teams.

-RAG Infrastructure for Enterprise AI
+RAG infrastructure for enterprise AI

 Enterprises use the platform as the content foundation for generative AI deployments, ensuring AI applications access well-organized, governed internal documents rather than unstructured data.
 The capture, classification, and structuring layer creates AI-ready content that reduces hallucination risk in downstream LLM applications.
+As Knegtering stated at the Klippa integration completion: "By fully joining Klippa with Doxis, we are taking the next natural step: presenting one unified identity to the market while continuing to deliver the innovation, reliability, and customer focus our clients know us for."
+Open-source platforms such as Unstract take a different approach to this same problem, offering no-code LLM orchestration for teams that want to assemble their own pipeline rather than adopt a unified ECM stack.

 The Metaforce acquisition adds outbound document workflows: generating, personalizing, and distributing customer-facing communications across channels.
 This extends Doxis beyond inbound document processing into the full document lifecycle, targeting industries with high-volume regulated customer correspondence such as insurance, banking, and utilities.
+Insiders Technologies, a Kaiserslautern-based cognitive process automation provider, competes in overlapping regulated mailroom and correspondence automation scenarios, achieving 97% automation rates on challenging document types for 6,000+ customers.

 Across healthcare, financial services, and public sector, Doxis handles records management with GDPR, FDA, and GxP compliance.
 On-premises and hybrid deployment options address data residency requirements that cloud-only platforms cannot meet.
 ELO Digital and DocuWare compete in overlapping German-market regulated deployments.
+Swiss vendor Acodis similarly targets regulated industries with variable document structures, offering a narrower but deeply specialized alternative for organizations that do not need the full ECM layer.

-Technical Specifications
+Technical specifications

 Feature Specification